Duration: 4 years full time

 Other essential costs***: Lab based projects attract additional Lab fees (Bench fees) and other projects may also incur similar fees.
 These are in addition to the standard tuition fees.
 Such Lab fees are project-dependent and applicants should ask the project leader/supervisor for further details.

-Please note that this course fee is the minimum fee level recommended by the UK Research Council (2019 fee rate subject to change for 2020) and is inclusive of a £3,000 bench fee.
+Please note that this course fee is the minimum fee level recommended by the UK Research Council (2022 fee rate subject to change for 2023).